 - Give your child oral rehydration solution as directed.
 Oral rehydration solution (ORS) has the right amounts of water, salts, and sugar that your child needs to replace lost body fluids.
 Ask what kind of ORS your child needs and how much he or she should drink.
 You can buy an ORS at most grocery stores and pharmacies.

 - Continue to feed your child regular foods.
 Your child can continue to eat the foods he or she normally eats.
 You may need to feed your child smaller amounts of food than normal.
 You may also need to give your child foods that he or she can tolerate.
 These may include rice, potatoes, and bread.
 It also includes fruits (bananas, melon), and well-cooked vegetables.
 Avoid giving your child foods that are high in fiber, fat, and sugar.
-Also avoid giving your child dairy and red meat until his or her diarrhea is gone.

 Prevent acute diarrhea: